-- Economics: Economic systems in colonial America; British economic policies in the American colonies; impacts and challenges of becoming a new nation. - History: American Revolutionary War period-interaction between American colonists and Britain; roles and viewpoints of individuals and groups; key events.
+- Economics: Economic systems in colonial America; British economic policies in the American colonies; impacts and challenges of becoming a new nation. - History: American Revolutionary War period interaction between American colonists and Britain; roles and viewpoints of individuals and groups; key events. - Culture: Conflict and compromises.